Campus Wireless Network Refresh

 - Install and/or replace wireless access point devices to ensure wall-to-wall service in UCSF facilities

-- Improve mobility for users having to no longer go where a hard-wired data connection exists, but instead may now work anywhere
+- Improve mobility for users who no longer have to go where a hard-wired data connection exists, but instead may work from anywhere

 - Redesign and redeploy wireless management and monitoring systems to standardize user experience and improve stability